 In accordance with the state and federal CAAs, air pollutant standards are identified for the following six criteria air pollutants: ozone, carbon monoxide (CO), particulate matter (PM), nitrogen dioxide (NO2), sulfur dioxide (SO2), and lead.
 These air pollutants are termed criteria air pollutants because they are regulated by developing specific public health- and welfare-based criteria as the basis for setting permissible levels.
 In general, the SFBAAB experiences low concentrations of most pollutants when compared to federal or state standards.
 The SFBAAB is designated as either in attainment20 or unclassified for most criteria pollutants with the exception of ozone, PM2.5, and PM10, for which these pollutants are designated as non-attainment for either the state or federal standards.
 By its very nature, regional air pollution is largely a cumulative impact in that no single project is sufficient in size to, by itself, result in non-attainment of air quality standards.
-Instead, a project's individual emissions contribute to existing cumulative air quality impacts.
-If a project's contribution to cumulative air quality impacts is considerable, then the project's impact on air quality would be considered significant.21
+Instead, a project's contribution to cumulative air quality impacts.
+If a project's contribution to cumulative air quality impacts.

-^{20 &}quot;Attainment" status refers to those regions that are meeting federal and/or state standards for a specified criteria pollutant.
+20 &quot;Attainment" status refers to those regions that are meeting federal and/or state standards for a specified criteria pollutant.
 "Non-attainment" refers to regions that do not meet federal and/or state standards for a specified criteria pollutant.
 "Unclassified" refers to regions where there is not enough data to determine the region's attainment status.

-21 Bay Area Air Quality Management District (BAAQMD).
+&lt;sup>21 Bay Area Air Quality Management District (BAAQMD).
 California Environmental Quality Act Air Quality Guidelines.
 May 2011, page 2-1.